Athens and Side Trips

 Local guides like Penny Kolomvotsou brings these ancient and mythic events to life.

-The resulting Sanctuary of Apollo reached the height of its power between the 6th and 4th centuries BC.
-The oracle became so influential that no great leader would make an major decision without first sending emissaries to consult the oracle.
+The resulting Sanctuary of Apollo reached the height of its power between the sixth and the fourth centuries B.C.
+The oracle became so influential that no great leader would make a major decision without first sending emissaries to consult the oracle.

 Because the priests debriefed those seeking advice on the state of their homelands, Delphi became the data base of the ancient world.
-Consequently the priests here were actually able to astound those who came with their wise, believably divine, advice.
+Because of that the priests here were actually able to astound those who came with their wise, believably divine, advice.
 And there was more to Delphi than just the oracle.

-During those pan-Hellenic or all-Greek festivals, Delphi filled its theater — which seated 5,000.
-And it packed as many as 7,000 into its athletic stadium.
-I like being here at the end of the day — with the tourists gone, cheers of the long gone crowds still ringing in the cool mountain air, and the starting block all mine.
+During those pan-Hellenic (or "all-Greek") festivals, Delphi filled its theater, which seated 5,000.
+And it packed as many as 7,000 sports fans into its stadium.
+I like being here at the end of the day — with the tourists gone, cheers of the long-gone crowds still ringing in the cool mountain air, and the starting block all mine.

-As it was in ancient times, Piraeus is the port of Athens.
+As it was in ancient times, Piraeus is still the port of Athens.
 From Piraeus boats depart for points throughout the Aegean Sea.
 Cruise ships await their passengers.
-Hydrofoils via with lumbering car ferries.
-It's an exciting spring board for the Greek Isles.
+And hydrofoils vie with lumbering car ferries.
+It's an exciting springboard for the Greek Isles.

 After the noise of Athens, Hydra's traffic-free tranquility is a delight.
 I'm glad I'm packing light as I hike up to my hotel.

 Hydra was a Greek naval power famous for its shipbuilders.
-The harbor, with twin forts and plenty of cannon, housed and protected the fleet of 130 ships as Greeks battled the Turks in their early 19th century war of independence.
+The harbor, with twin forts and plenty of cannon, housed and protected the fleet of 130 ships as the Greeks battled the Turks in their early 19th-century War of Independence.

 And before we know it, Leonidas has us all sitting at the table and he starts bringing in wave after wave of his fabulous dishes.....

-A delightful way to cap the day, is to follow the coastal path to the village of Kamini.
-Its pocket-sized harbor shelters the community's fishing boats.
+A delightful way to cap the day is to follow the coastal path to the village of Kaminia.
+Its pocket-size harbor shelters the community's fishing boats.
 Here, with a glass of ouzo and today's catch, as the sun slowly sinks into the sea and boats become silhouettes, you drink to the beauties of a Greek lsland escape.

-Perhaps nowhere else in Europe does the historic and cultural time line go so far back while being so vibrant today.
-I hope you enjoyed our visit to Athens, the oracle of Delphi, and the romantic Isle of Hydra.
-Thanks for joining us.
+Perhaps nowhere else does the historic and cultural timeline of Europe reach so far back while being so vibrant today.
+I hope you enjoyed our look at Athens, the oracle of Delphi, and the romantic isle of Hydra.
 I'm Rick Steves.
-Until next time, keep on traveling.
-Adio.
+Until next time, keep on travelin'.
+Antío.